rlehfeld/rpyc-ng/docs/docs/servers.rst

 :class:`rpyc.utils.server.Server` and implement ``_accept_method()`` to your own liking.

 .. note::
-   RPyC uses the notion of *authenticators* to authenticate incoming connections.
+   RPyC-NG uses the notion of *authenticators* to authenticate incoming connections.
 An authenticator object can be passed to the server instance upon construction, and it is used to validate incoming connections.
 See :ref:`api-authenticators` for more info.